rgayvert/zgallery/assets/source/Demos/Overview.md

   - Composition is done with the *append()* method.
   - Each component typically takes a list of *options* which result in CSS/HTML/SVG attributes being set on the underlying DOM element.
-  - Styles are generated automatically from component options.
+  - CSS styles are generated automatically from component options.
+Reactive CSS values are translated into element-level CSS variables.
+  - This example uses inline options.
+Non-reactive options may be grouped into reusable *fashions*, which are analogous to CSS stylesheets.
   - A component may have one or more required arguments if they are always needed; for example, a TextLabel requires a label (a literal or reactive string).
   - Attributes are often specified using *tokens*.
 A token is an object that combines with the current *theme* to construct HTML/CSS attributes.
   - The *core* object contains a collection of predefined tokens for color, font, borders, space, and rounding.
 These are generally turned into CSS properties when rendered.